Try our NEW Grass Fed Tallow Balm Products! SHOP HERE.

 Regular chicken broth is boiled for just a few hours.
 It’s made to draw the chicken flavor into the water for taste (and I won’t even start on the fact that many store bought chicken broths aren’t even real and are made with lab-produced meat flavors).

-Chicken bone broth is cooked for 24 hours or more and draws all the nutrients out of the bones.
+Chicken bone broth is slow cooked for 24 hours or pressure cooked to draw all the nutrients out of the bones.

 When my kids are sick, the easiest way to serve them chicken bone broth is with a mug full of warm “chicken tea”.